stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

 [![Slack](http://slack.blockstack.org/badge.svg)](http://slack.blockstack.org/)

-This package contains the reference client library for [Blockstore](https://github.com/blockstack/blockstore).
-It talks to blockstored and provides an interface for creating and managing decentralized namespaces and registries on the blockchain.
+This package contains the reference client library for [blockstack-server](https://github.com/blockstack/blockstack-server).
+It talks to the server and provides an interface for creating and managing names in decentralized namespaces on the blockchain.

 ## Installation